notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

 So testing, right?
 We should do it.
 The thing is, testing is hard, and good testing is _reaaaaaaally_ hard, and tbh I’m pretty bad at testing.
 So I end up not testing my apps, and then I feel guilty about it, but I’ll stop you now: you can’t run guilt on Travis.
-If this sounds familiar this blog post is for you.
+If this sounds familiar, then this blog post is for you.

-So I did a little song-and-dance that sets up [Puppeteer](https://github.com/GoogleChrome/puppeteer)\* , takes screenshots of your app (like, all the routes you care about), and then compares them to the "golden" ones.
+I did a little song-and-dance that sets up [Puppeteer](https://github.com/GoogleChrome/puppeteer)\* , takes screenshots of your app (like, all the routes you care about), and then compares them to the "golden" ones.
 If they match, your test passes!
 Yes, it only works on Chrome.
 No, it’s not